The Portuguese Golden Visa

 Eligibility – Who may apply?

-All third country citizens who conduct an investment activity, as an individual businessperson or through a company set up in Portugal and who fulfill the quantitative and time requirements, may apply for the Golden Visa by one of the following routes:
+All third country citizens who conduct an investment activity, as an individual businessperson or through a company set up in Portugal and who fulfill the quantitative and qualitative requirements.
+They may apply for the Portuguese Golden Visa by one of the following routes:

 d) The purchase of real estate property, with construction dating back more than 30 years or located in urban regeneration areas, for refurbishing, for a total value equal to or above 350 thousand Euros.